 To be financially secure, you have to not only keep track of how much you earn but how much you spend.
-Unaccounted small expenses may seem insignificant, and only seem to exist when you are looking straight at them, and yet, they have the tendency to pile up and fester into something bigger.
+Unaccounted small expenses may seem insignificant, and only seem to exist when you are looking straight at them.
+Yet, they have the tendency to pile up and fester into bigger problems.
 Solution?
 Get your money in order.
-Yet, it’s harder than it sounds.
+Still it’s harder than it sounds.
 Managing personal finances can be overwhelming.
-Exactly to address this problem, the money management apps were created whose role is to simplify things.
+To address this problem, the money management apps were created whose role is to simplify things.

-Today, when the coronavirus pandemic is wreaking havoc with the economy and many people find themselves in dire need of saving up, it might be a perfect time for creating a personal finance app.
 According to Statista, the majority of people under 30 in the UK use some form of an app to help them budget.
-Such apps are present on people’s phones, the market growth is promising, and you can have your share now when it’s still easier.
+Such apps are present on people’s phones, the market growth is promising, and you can have your share now while it’s still easier.

 Making money isn’t my problem it’s saving it 🥴

 What are financial apps and why people use them

 Personal finance apps (also called budgeting or money management apps) are mobile applications that sync your credit cards, bank, and investment accounts under one roof, keep track of all your expenses and visualize them in convenient graphs and charts.

 The very first financial apps and services replaced the good old notebooks allowing people to keep records not on paper, but on a computer.
 The history of personal finance management started in 1983 with the founding of the Intuit company and its flagship product… You guessed it, Quicken, originally written for MS-DOS and the Apple II.

 But as the electronic accounting services had more opportunities, they soon began to expand their functionality.
 Categories of expenses and incomes emerged, along with payment reminders, analytical tools, budget planning, the ability to have joint accounts with other users.